AlgebraicJulia/Catlab.jl/docs/src/devdocs/style.md

 ### Projects

-Projects should be named using UpperCamelCase with a `.jl` suffix, i.e. AlgebraicPetri.jl, or Semagrams.jl.
+Projects should be named using UpperCamelCase with a `.jl` suffix, e.g. AlgebraicPetri.jl or Semagrams.jl.

 ### Files and directories